TNGxd/usw-code-2025/README.md

 # usw-code-2025
-Code for lecture USW 2025
+Code and instructions for lecture USW SoSe 2025